kaliop-uk/ezmigrationbundle/README.md

 * PHP 5.6 or later.

-* eZPublish Enterprise 5.4 or Community 2014.11 or later.
+* eZPlatform or eZPublish Enterprise 5.4 or eZPublish Community 2014.11 or later.

 ## Installation

 In either `require` or `require-dev` at the end of the bundle list in the composer.json file add:

-    "kaliop/ezmigrationbundle": "^4.0"
+    "kaliop/ezmigrationbundle": "^5.0"

 Save it and run